oddalot/DaggerTutorial/README.md

 broad categories of actions that code can take:

-1. It can execute code that does some kind of logic or system calls - for instance it can add two numbers or it could request the current time from the system.
+1. It can execute code that does some kind of logic or system calls - for instance it can add two numbers or it can request the current time from the system.
-2. It can create an object of some Type and store it in memory for later use.
+2. It can create an object of some type and store it in memory for later use.

 Dagger is concerned with the second action - it helps a developer keep track of creating objects and storing them for later.